 It's been renamed for the martyrs in the struggle for independence.
-(Yes, sahid is the same word as shaheed, or martyr, the name applied by sympathizers to today's suicide bombers.)
+(Yes, sahid is a variant of shaheed, or martyr, the name applied by sympathizers to today's suicide bombers.)

 A maintenance car on the city's antiquated tramline.
 Under the white letters (for Howrah Works Car) you can make out the old logo for Calcutta Tramways Company, operating electrified cars since 1902 and now operating the only streetcars in India.

 Just in case you think these pictures are biased against Calcutta, here's an illustration of the city's entrance into the modern world.
 It was taken just across the street from the Sahid Minar.

 And now, toward the river, a side entrance to Government House.